sreji/PicnicHealth_Technical/README.md

 R Shiny dashboard would be very helpful is showing differences (rather than just ggplot).

 Overall I think what I did is just a glance into what I could have done!

+For view: I knit the final result to a html, which is in the repo!